BridgesCare

 What is NDIS

-The National Disability Insurance Scheme (NDIS) offers support to qualified individuals with a lasting and significant disability which influences their capacity to participate in their regular activities.
+The National Disability Insurance Scheme (NDIS) offers support to qualified individuals with a lasting and significant disability that influences their capacity to participate in their regular activities.
 The National Disability Insurance Agency (NDIA) is an independent agency that implements the NDIS.
 They are a national agency in charge of NDIS for all of Australia.

-- Gaining independence
+• Gaining independence

-- Community involvement or participation
+• Community involvement or participation

-- Educational advancement
+• Educational advancement

-- Being gainfully Employed
+• Being gainfully Employed

-- Achieving significant Health and wellbeing
+• Achieving significant Health and wellbeing

 NDIS Eligibility